 Notes on Collaborative Divorce

-—from Douglas Kneller .. ifloridadivorce.com .. daytonadivorce.com
+—Douglas Kneller .. ifloridadivorce.com .. daytonadivorce.com

 To be successful in a Collaborative Divorce, you must be mature, intelligent, respectful and capable of listening.

-Collaborative Divorce is not for everyone.
+Collaborative Divorce is certainly not for everyone.
 It can be appropriate for certain individuals and an exercise in futility for others.
 Occasionally, I meet with clients who capable of a respectful, fair and productive dissolution of marriage.
 What they want is to avoid a resolution that is mandated by a judge or by laws passed by the legislature, arguments, appeals, acrimony.